Prismatic cohomology relative to $\delta$-rings: Some formal stack theory

 Returning to the proof of the proposition in the case when $X=\Spf R$ is affine, consider the natural map $g^*f_*\Fscr\rightarrow f'_*g'^*\Fscr$ for $\Fscr\in\D(\SSpf\Prism_{R/A})$ bounded above.
 As $g_*$ is conservative, to test if this map is an equivalence, we can apply $g_*$ to obtain $g_*g^*f_*\Fscr\rightarrow g_*f'_*g'^*\Fscr$, which can be rewritten as a map

-where the first equivalence is by part (a) of Lemma~\ref{lem:random}, the second by part (c), and third by part (b), which uses that $B$ has bounded $(p,I)$-complete Tor-amplitude as an $A$-module and hence can be written as a finite iterated extension of shifts of $(p,I)$-completely flat $A$-modules, which are filtered colimits of finitely presented projective $A$-modules by a $(p,I)$-complete version of Lazard's theorem.
+where the first equivalence is by part (a) of Lemma~\ref{lem:random}, the second by part (c), and third by part (b), which uses that $B\in\Tscr_A$ by assumption.
 One checks that the map is indeed the natural equivalence between the left and right-hand sides, which completes the proof.
 Finally, the claim about the projection formula is Lemma~\ref{lem:random}(b). \end{proof}